 Rights of individuals whose personal data we process

-Under the provisions contained within the EU GDPR, you have the following rights:
+Under the provisions contained within the UK GDPR, you have the following rights:

 The right of access (Subject Access Request) – You can request access to a copy of personal information that we hold about you (subject to exemptions), along with certain supplementary information that we are required to provide to you.